mvandermeulen/vnc-lm/README.md

 > 🚧 Model downloading and removal is turned off by default and can be enabled by configuring the `.env`.

 #### QoL Improvements
 Streaming message generation with messages longer than 1500 characters split into pages.
 Attachments like text-based files, web links, and screenshots can be added into the context window.
-Can be spun-up quickly with Docker.
+Deployable via a Docker container.

 Switch between conversations by clicking `rejoin conversation` in the context menu.
 Conversations can be forked from any point and with different models.
 All messages are cached and organized into conversations. `Entrypoint.sh` helps the message cache persist across Docker containers.